 CASDAL Internship

 As election misinformation and disinformation continue to spread, the need to address threats targeting election administrators has become increasingly urgent.
-CASDAL seeks interns to join his team and contribute to a groundbreaking study focused on the language of violent talk directed toward election administrators.
+CASDAL seeks interns to join this team and contribute to a groundbreaking study focused on the language of violent talk directed toward election administrators.
 In this role, you will explore the language employed in harassing messages and the legal nuances surrounding “credible threats.”
 Moreover, you will have the unique opportunity to delve into the complexities of online discourse and its implications for democratic integrity.

 This internship will be for Fall 2024.
 Interns will be enrolled in class credit and are expected to work around 12 hours a week.
 More general FAQ’s and details can be found on the Internship page.